Litigation to Advance Social Justice

 Impact Fund grants may be used for out-of-pocket litigation expenses such as expert fees and discovery costs, but not for attorney’s fees, staff, or other overhead.

 Grants will be awarded to private attorneys, small legal firms, and nonprofit legal entities that do not have sufficient access to funding sources.
 Specifically, grants are intended to support cases that could not be effectively prosecuted and/or in which financial hardship would occur to the applicant if supplementary funding were not available.
 Grants may cover reasonable costs and out-of-pocket expenses (including non-recoverable costs) such as deposition expenses, expert fees, and investigation expenses.

-For the 2015 fall grant cycle, the deadline for Letters of Interest is August 13, 2015.
-Upon review, selected applicants will be invited to submit a full application by September 3, 2015.
+For the 2017 summer grant cycle, Letters of Interest must be received no later than April 11, 2017.
+Upon review, selected applicants will be invited to submit a full application by May 9, 2017.